phannam1412/go-pattern-matching/README.md

 # EBNF-inspired pattern matching written in golang

-Following are some application for pattern matching:
+Following are some applications for pattern matching:

 ### Wrap all strings for translate